Investigating today to improve education tomorrow.

 |MSERA is a nonprofit incorporated educational organization whose purposes are to encourage quality educational research in the Mid-South and to promote the application of the results of quality educational research in the schools.
 Representing Alabama, Arkansas, Florida, Kentucky, Louisiana, Mississippi, and Tennessee.|

-Register for the Annual Meeting.
+for a great 2017 Annual Meeting.

 |To access Web content dated prior to 2015, please click here to access the archived site.|